Entity-Specific Cyber Risk Assessment using InsurTech Empowered Risk Factors: Feature importance

+In addition to these entity-specific organizational features, the incident year (i.e., \textit{ACCIDENT\_YEAR}), which does not originate from the insurtech feature set but instead comes directly from the incident dataset, also emerges as one of the most influential features in both modeling tasks.
+Its strong predictive value likely reflects broader temporal dynamics, including shifts in the threat landscape, changes in reporting practices, and evolving regulatory requirements across years.

-The consistent convergence across multiple importance measures indicates that business sector, geographic location, social media, and organizational scale serve as reliable features for both the occurrence and frequency of cyber incidents.
-This supports our central hypothesis that enriching sparse cyber incident data with entity-level organizational features enables more granular and interpretable predictive models for cyber risk.
+In summary, the consistent convergence across multiple importance measures indicates that many of the most influential features are concentrated in a few categories of entity-specific organizational features—\textit{Business Information} (e.g., geographic indicators), \textit{Classification} (e.g., segment proportions), and \textit{Proximity Score}.
+Within these categories, specific features repeatedly emerge as top-ranked features for both the occurrence and frequency of cyber incidents.
+This supports our central hypothesis that enriching sparse cyber incident data with entity-specific organizational features enables more granular and interpretable models for cyber risk.

-\section{Discussion and Conclusion}
+\section{Discussion and conclusion}

 The modeling results suffice to answer the questions of interest raised in Section~\ref{sec:intro}.
-Entity-specific characteristics, other than industry classification and revenue, can offer substantial performance improvement in the prediction of the occurrence and frequency of cyber incidents.
+Entity-specific organizational features, in addition to industry classification and revenue, can offer substantial performance improvement in capturing the occurrence and frequency of cyber incidents.
 In particular, reputation-related features are found to play a pivotal role in affecting a firm's cyber risk, and this aspect has received limited attention and empirical validation in existing research.
-In addition, with the enriched dataset, the classification models demonstrate strong predictive performance in identifying the occurrences of cyber incidents.
-However, despite improvements driven by entity-specific features, accurately predicting the frequencies of various types of incidents remains a challenging task.
-Lastly, little evidence is found for the dependence among the occurrences or the frequencies of different types of cyber incidents at the entity level.
-That is, being prone to one type of incident does not necessarily indicate that the firm is also vulnerable to other types of cyber risks.
+In addition, with the enriched dataset, the classification models demonstrate strong model performance in identifying the occurrences of cyber incidents.
+However, despite improvements driven by entity-specific organizational features, accurately predicting the frequencies of various types of incidents remains a challenging task.
+Lastly, we find little evidence for dependence among either occurrences or frequencies of different types of cyber incidents at the entity level.
+That is, once firm‑specific characteristics are taken into account, the occurrences and frequencies of different incident types are likely to be conditionally independent, and the occurrence or frequency of one incident type does not, in itself, provide predictive power for other types.
+The observed conditional independence is also supported by the almost negligible partial correlations of occurrences and frequencies across incident types after removing the effect of firm-specific characteristics (see Appendix \ref{app:dep}).
+This finding, however, does not address the unconditional dependence or independence among incident types.